Deep Perceptual Image Quality Assessment for Compression: Introduction

 Compressed image data make up a very large portion of data stored in data centers around the world.
 At the rapidly increasing scale of data storage, compression techniques are more important now than ever.
 Even a marginal change in efficiency can have large impact on data storage.
 While image compression techniques are vital for efficiently storing enormous quantities of data, they have remained relatively static over the years \cite{jpeg_alg}.

 Lossy image compression is a family of techniques for digital images, where bits are discarded when compression takes place resulting in a possible degradation in quality perceived by a human.
 The degree of compression or bit rate is directly proportional to file size.
 There is an inherent trade-off between the bit-rate and distortion of a compressed image \cite{qTables}.
-Currently, some of the the main metrics used for adjusting bit-rate of an encoder is MSE (mean squared error), PSNR (peak-signal-to-noise-ratio), or other similar quality metrics however, it has been shown that large PSNR values do not necessarily mean a high perceptual quality.
-For instance, the JPEG Encoder can generate artifacts such as color banding and blockiness, that are not well-captured by PSNR \cite{tid2013}.
+Currently, some of the the main metrics used for adjusting bit-rate of an encoder is MSE (mean squared error), PSNR (peak-signal-to-noise-ratio), or other similar quality metrics.
+However, it has been shown that large PSNR values do not necessarily mean a high perceptual quality.
+For instance, the JPEG encoder can generate artifacts such as color banding or blockiness, that are not well-captured by PSNR \cite{tid2013}.
 In addition, other popular baseline metrics such as SSIM~\cite{wang2004image} and MS-SSIM~\cite{msssim} do not show a consistently high correlation with human perceptual quality preferences.
-Assessing compression quality based on these metrics can lead to sub-par performances.
-For example, using SSIM as a loss function for deep learning can sometimes guide neural network training in the wrong direction \cite{understanding_ssim}.
+Assessing compression quality based on these metrics can lead to sub-par performances \cite{understanding_ssim}.
 This leads to low confidence in the results of compression with adjusted bit rates or to the use of a catch-all bit-rate for the encoder to minimize the perceptual quality loss for the vast majority of images \cite{understanding_ssim}.

 Learning based methods are the logical next step.
 These methods do show a significant improvement on correlation with human preferences \cite{zhang2018unreasonable,nima}.
 The LPIPS metric~\cite{zhang2018unreasonable} has very promising results correlating with human perceptual preferences in measuring similarity of images that have very different and obvious perturbations.
 However, since most of these models are developed to address generic quality assessment, they may not perform well outside of their main objective and do not generalize consistently to unseen data.